Layer

 Copy

-Copy the layer into a new layer that does not belong to a font.
+Copy data from the current layer into a new layer.

 >>> copiedLayer = layer.copy()